jgm/pandoc/CONTRIBUTING.md

 -------------

 A less than perfect conversion does not necessarily mean there's a bug in pandoc.
-Quoting from the README:
+Quoting from the MANUAL:

 > Because Pandoc's intermediate representation of a document is less
 > expressive than many of the formats it converts between, one should